OysteinKnudsen/Chatbot/Setup/Mac/readme.md

 2. Open a project, new or existing.

-3. Go to Tools>Android>AVD Manager
+3. Open AVD Manager (Android virtual device manager).
+This can be found at the top meny under Tools.

 4. If you have a virtual device in the list, skip the rest of the steps.